 A post shared by Cazender Gotcha (@cazender_gotcha) on

 You know it’s certified instagrammable when locals have officially dubbed it Instagram Pier.
-While not “officially” open to the public, as long as you’re not causing trouble, there’s always something to snap in this location.
+While not “officially” open to the public, as long as you’re not causing trouble, there’s always something to snap at Instagram Pier.
 Be prepared to capture the breathtaking ocean view, colorful shipping crates, piles of bamboo shipped to the dock for construction, or simply, the locals fishing.

 Choi Hung Estate, Choi Hung